 During the last 25 years, life expectancy in the United States increased from 70.8 to 76.1 years for men and from 77.8 to 80.8 years for women.

-In 2010, Virginia ranked 25th nationally for male life span at 76.3 years, which is slightly above the national average of 76.1 years.
+In the past, Virginia has ranked 25th nationally for male life span at 76.3 years, which is slightly above the national average of 76.1 years.
 Female life expectancy was 80.7, ranking 26th nationally and slightly below the national average of 80.8 years.

 The top five leading causes of death in Virginia are: